dbfit/dbfit/README.md

 *Note: the following instructions are Mac OS/Linux specific but the same approach should work under Windows as well, since vagrant and VirtualBox run on Windows.*

 1. You first need to [install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 I have been using version 4.1.18.
-Guest additions are also required.

 2. You need to have ruby installed, version 1.8.7 or 1.9.X (I haven't tested with ruby 2.0).
 The Windows installed can be found [here](http://rubyinstaller.org/downloads/).